 - Family violence (e.g. misidentification of affected family member or respondent based on LGBTIQ status, IVO applications affecting trans and gender diverse young people)

-If you live in Victoria and have a legal issue related to your LGBTIQ identity, then please get in touch and we will call you to provide you with legal advice.
+If you live in Victoria and have a legal issue related to your LGBTIQ identity, then please get in touch.

-We are currently only funded to help Thorne Harbour Health clients and trans and gender diverse people living in Victoria with their everyday legal problems such as:
+We can also provide advice to trans and gender diverse people living in Victoria and clients of Thorne Harbour Health with their everyday legal problems such as:

 - Fines and debt

 - Centrelink issues (such as Disability Support Pension and debt appeals)

 - Employment issues (e.g. unfair dismissal)

 If you are a current Thorne Harbour Health client, ask your worker for a referral.
 If you are a trans and gender diverse person living in Victoria, please get in touch, or ask Transgender Victoria for a referral.

 The LGBTIQ Legal Service can also provide referrals to private law firms, health services and housing organisations that have expressed a desire to offer safe and inclusive services to the LGBTIQ community.
 If you need a referral, please don’t hesitate to get in touch.